A slightly spicy and creamy pesto sauce from Calabria

 Pesto Calabrese will add spice to your pesto life!

-Here’s another recipe to spice up your pesto life.
-Pesto Calabrese is a cold creamy sauce made from tomatoes, red bell peppers and ricotta.
-It’s slightly or very spicy, depending on your preferences, because of the edition of Calabria’s famous peperoncino and very aromatic. (go straight to the recipe)
+This recipe will spice up your pesto life.
+Pesto Calabrese is a cold creamy sauce made from ripe tomatoes, red bell peppers and ricotta.
+It’s slightly or very spicy, depending on your preferences, because of the edition of Calabria’s famous peperoncino and very aromatic.

-Unlike other types of pesto, this pesto Calabrese is made with some cooked ingredients.
-The onion, bell peppers and tomatoes need to be cooked before being blended with the cheeses and peperoncino.
+Unlike other types of pesto, pesto Calabrese is made with some cooked ingredients.
+The onion, red bell peppers and tomatoes need to be cooked before you blend them with the cheeses.
 I have seen some recipes in which they suggest blending all the ingredients raw and then cooking the sauce for 10 minutes in a small saucepan.
-But I prefer to do it this way.
+But I prefer to do it as in this recipe.

 Like all simple recipes, especially those using fresh foods, high-quality ingredients are important and will make all the difference.
 To get the best result use juicy but ripe vine tomatoes, crisp unwrinkled red bell peppers, Calabrian peperoncino (fresh or dried), fresh Italian ricotta and, if available, Tropea onions.